A Film Guide To Cheap-Ass Halloween Costumes

 Maggie from Million Dollar Baby

-What you’ll need: Black boxing gloves, a small wooden footstool, a mouth guard (optional)
+What you’ll need: Black boxing gloves, white tank top, baggy shorts, a hair tie, a small wooden footstool, a mouth guard (optional), an intensive month of follow-along cross-fit exercises on YouTube (optional)

 It’s not that big of a task imitating Hilary Swank’s look in Million Dollar Baby.
 If you don’t have your own pair, you should be able to find some cheap black boxing online.
 Put on a white tank top, wear some baggy sport shorts, tie your hair back and you’re pretty much ready to go.